mgks/docs/docs/smart-webview/plugins/biometric-auth.md

 ### Triggering Authentication from JavaScript

 The plugin injects a `window.Biometric` object into your web page.
+You can call this to lock a specific feature or section of your app.

 ```javascript
 // Request biometric authentication